 A business at the Performing stage has proactive and visible leadership and governance.
 It actively reviews and monitors performance to support continual improvement.
-It actively seeks information on its health and safety risks and implements and monitors actions to sustainably manage identified health and safety risks, such as subscribing to association newsletters, monitoring incidents and follow-up action, and providing refresher training for staff by external trainers.
-Workers are involved in all activities and empowered to take action - for example, having worker representatives actively involved in monthly business meetings or proactively engaging staff when considering purchasing new machinery.
-A performing business integrates health and safety into decision making.
-For example, a business that is commissioning a new site consults with building designers to ensure vehicular traffic and foot traffic are segregated and turnabout bays are provided to reduce the need for reversing vehicles (safety by design).
+It actively seeks information on its health and safety risks and implements and monitors actions to sustainably manage identified health and safety risks.
+Plant managers are regularly seen at the tank farm talking to employees and contractors about health and safety risks, how they are being controlled and if improvements are needed.
+Workers are involved in all activities and empowered to take action.
+For example, representatives from the lines teams are included in management of change activities that affect their work.
+This could include changes to equipment and materials used, as well as shift rosters and working procedures.
 There is a shared understanding from workers at all levels of the commitment to support good health and safety outcomes.